mark-nicol/tangogql/REFACTORING_NOTES.md

 - [ ] Re-estructure it a bit, following the template
 - [ ] Move unnecessary explanations to the documentation
 - [ ] Improve the format
+- [ ] Correct the URL shown at starting the server. (maybe localhost)

 ## requirements.txt